rahulsingh694/project2/README.md

 # New Project

-Thus project is created from local sysytem.
+This project is created from local sysytem.